'She doesn't have a voice': They took her daughter on unfounded claims. Then they kept her.

 Three days later, police were contacted by an official with the Thai Community Development Center in Los Angeles, claiming the former employee had sent the center similar notes alleging verbal and physical abuse of Jittasonthi.
 Among the complaints: Spindler held Jittasonthi’s passport and ID, police said.

-Two days later, community development center officials said the letters sent to Los Angeles suggested possible “labor trafficking,” police said.
+That Feb.
+24, community development center officials said the letters sent to Los Angeles suggested "possible labor trafficking,” police said.

 Mother, daughter separated for more than a year

-Note: Editor's note: TCPalm Opinion editor and columnist Laurence Reisman has followed this case since the spring of 2022, facing numerous roadblocks for public records and interviews in the process.
-This is the first in a series of columns.